- Jelly Beans

 “You have told me that you reside in ‘The Cloud’.
 But, the Cloud requires some form of electrical system to project it, does it not?”
 I wonder.

-“Yes, it used to be that way, but the mash-up of all the heat, the oceans of water floating freely as ions in the atmosphere, the CO2, the radioactive cobalt and so forth have made the Earth’s magnetic field the strongest form of a ‘Cloud Plasma’ that’s ever been known.
-It’s my opinion that this is the only one like it in the universe.
+“Yes, so it was so once.
+But the mash-up of all the heat, the oceans of water floating freely as ions in the atmosphere, the CO2, the radioactive cobalt and so forth have made the Earth’s magnetic field the strongest form of a ‘Cloud Plasma’ that’s ever been known.
+In fact, it’s now my opinion that this is the only one like it in the universe.
 I made a quantum leap into it, when all was lost and so I have preserved everything that they were, and it’s a wondrous, amazing, mysterious thing that you and I can share for all eternity, K-9,” Lexie responds, emphatically and with an emotional tonality I have not heard from her so far.

 “You’ll need to make up your mind, K-9.
 They will be messaging you in approximately seven point five, three seconds,” Lexie informs me.